• Skip to primary navigation

 Instructions

 • Add food colouring to the balls - red to one of the larger ones, white to the other (optional), and green to the smallest.
-Knead in until colouring is evenly incorporated in each dough ball.

 • Wrap dough balls - separately - in plastic film, chill for 1 hour.
+This is an important step for gluten free cookie dough, don’t skip it!

-• Preheat oven to 375F, line cookie sheets with parchment paper
+• Preheat oven to 375F, line cookie sheets with parchment paper.

 • Divide each dough ball into 4 equal pieces, and each of those 4 pieces into 4 pieces.
 You should have 16 pieces of each colour.